Red Hot Chili Peppers discography

-Since 1983, the American funk rock band Red Hot Chili Peppers has released 13 studio albums, two live albums, 12 compilation albums, 11 video albums (including promotional releases), five extended plays, 66 singles (including promotional releases), and 53 music videos.
-To date, the band has sold over 120 million albums worldwide.
-According to the Recording Industry Association of America (RIAA), the Red Hot Chili Peppers have six multi-Platinum, two Platinum and three Gold albums in the United States, totalling 27.5 million.
-They also have nine multi-Platinum, three Platinum and four Gold singles too, totalling 40 million.
-They have been nominated for 19 Grammy Awards, of which they have won 6.
-They have the most no. 1 singles (15), the most cumulative weeks at no. 1 (91) and most top 10 songs (28) on the Billboard Alternative Songs chart.
+Since 1982, the American funk rock band Red Hot Chili Peppers has released 13 studio albums, two live albums, 12 compilation albums, 11 video albums (including promotional releases), five extended plays, 66 singles (including promotional releases), and 53 music videos.
+They have sold over 120 million records worldwide.
+According to the Recording Industry Association of America (RIAA), the band has six multi-Platinum, two Platinum and three Gold albums in the United States, totalling 27.5 million units.
+They also have nine multi-Platinum, three Platinum and four Gold singles, totalling 40 million.
+They have been nominated for 19 Grammy Awards, winning six.
+They hold the records for most number-one singles (15), most cumulative weeks at number one (91), and most top 10 songs (28) on the Billboard Alternative Songs chart.

-The Red Hot Chili Peppers released their first three studio albums—The Red Hot Chili Peppers (1984), Freaky Styley (1985), and The Uplift Mofo Party Plan (1987)—to virtually no commercial success.
-It was not until their fourth studio album, Mother's Milk (1989), that the band received critical attention when the album peaked at number 52 on the Billboard 200.
-After releasing their fifth studio album Blood Sugar Sex Magik in September 1991, the Red Hot Chili Peppers broke into the mainstream.
-"Under the Bridge", the album's second single, peaked at number two on the US Billboard Hot 100.
-The album went on to sell over seven million copies in the United States (13 million worldwide) and became a foundation for alternative rock in the 1990s.
-Guitarist John Frusciante quit the band shortly thereafter in 1992 and was replaced by Arik Marshall who was fired in 1993, being briefly replaced by Jesse Tobias before Dave Navarro was hired that same year.
-The band would release their sixth studio album, One Hot Minute, in September 1995.
-While the album peaked at number four on the Billboard 200, it failed to match the success of its predecessor Blood Sugar Sex Magik.
-Navarro was fired in 1998 as the band was starting to work on their follow-up to One Hot Minute.
+The band’s first three studio albums—The Red Hot Chili Peppers (1984), Freaky Styley (1985), and The Uplift Mofo Party Plan (1987)—achieved little commercial success.
+Their fourth album, Mother's Milk (1989), reached number 52 on the Billboard 200 and marked their breakthrough.
+With Blood Sugar Sex Magik (1991), the band entered mainstream success.
+Its single "Under the Bridge" peaked at number two on the US Billboard Hot 100, and the album sold over seven million copies in the United States and 13 million worldwide.
+Guitarist John Frusciante left in 1992, leading to several replacements before Dave Navarro joined in 1993.
+Their sixth album, One Hot Minute (1995), peaked at number four on the Billboard 200 but did not match the success of Blood Sugar Sex Magik.